Understanding orientational disorder in crystalline assemblies of hard convex polyhedra: Results

-In order to get a better handle on the nature of disorder, we introduce a rigorous notion of order by coupling both positional and orientational degrees of freedom.
-A crystal can be generated by translational operations from its unit cell.
-For a system of anisotropic particles, if the specifications of particle arrangements in a single unit cell, upon crystal translations, can reproduce the orientations of all particles in the bulk crystal, then the system is said to be orientationally ordered.
-It automatically follows from this definition that, for perfect crystals of anisotropic particles, all unit cells are translationally and orientationally identical (see the cartoon in panel A of Fig.\,2).
-For finite and real systems with statistical noise, one can expect that prevalence of only one type of unit cell signifies existence of ordered phase.
-We tested this idea on the TC system by mapping the crystal into unit cells (Fig.\,2A top corner depicts a chunk of the simulation system with unit cells information shown as lines connecting the lattice points).
-The TC system had a BCT unit cell with one particle at the centre and eight particles at the corners of a parallelopiped.
-Orientational nature of a unit cell was categorized by counting the numbers of particles of each type of distinct orientation (for details, consult Materials and Methods).
-It was found that only one type of unit cell, where all the corner particles had one orientation and the centre particle adopted the second orientation, dominated the system (plot in Fig.\,2A, and unit cell type (a) with 60\% abundance).
-Other unit cell types, for example, (b) and (c) shown in Fig.\,2A), occurred as noise.
+The nature of orientational behavior in the systems became apparent in the light of defining the notion of ordered and disordered crystal based on the distinct orientations.
+According to the notion mentioned in section \ref{order_disorder}, in an orientationally ordered perfect crystal of anisotropic particles, all unit cells are translationally and orientationally identical (see the cartoon in panel A of Fig.\,\ref{fig:unit_cell}).
+We tested this idea on the TC system by mapping the crystal into unit cells (Fig.\,\ref{fig:unit_cell}A top corner depicts a chunk of the simulation system with unit cells information shown as lines connecting the lattice points).
+The TC system had a unit cell with one particle at the center and eight particles at the corners of a parallelepiped.
+It was found that only one type of unit cell, where all the corner particles had one orientation and the center particle adopted the second orientation, dominated the system (plot in Fig.\,\ref{fig:unit_cell}A, and unit cell type (a) with 60\% abundance).
+Other unit cell types, for example, (b) and (c) shown in Fig.\,\ref{fig:unit_cell}A, occurred as noise.
 These data confirmed our notion of orientationally ordered crystal, where particle orientations were dictated by translational relationships characteristic of the crystal structure.